riazul701/dev-notes/Git/Cmd-Git.md

 * `git checkout -b version2 v2.0.0` : In “detached HEAD” state, if you make changes and then create a commit, the tag will stay the same, but your new commit won’t belong to any branch and will be unreachable, except by the exact commit hash.
 Thus, if you need to make changes—say you’re fixing a bug on an older version, for instance—you will generally want to create a branch <sup>{1}</sup>

+* `git checkout --recurse-submodules master` : Using the `--recurse-submodules` flag of `git checkout` can also be useful when you work on several branches in the superproject, each having your submodule pointing at different commits.
+Indeed, if you switch between branches that record the submodule at different commits, upon executing `git status` the submodule will appear as “modified”, and indicate “new commits”.
+That is because the submodule state is by default not carried over when switching branches. <sup>{1}</sup>

 ## switch

 * From Git version 2.23 onwards you can use `git switch` instead of `git checkout` to: <sup>{1}</sup>